George Buddy Król

 "George, Davinski has an arrest warrant on him there for burglary.
 It's in the Wilkes-Barré area."

-"Maybe that's why he left; somone here discovered the warrant.
+"Maybe that's why he left; Somone here discovered the warrant.
 Do you have any idea where he went?"

 That's the weird part.
 New Jersey has another warrant on Davinski."